hongyi18/hongyi18.github.io/README.md

 - Teaching (teaching.md)
 - Music (music.md)

 New pages should be added by copying the "template.md" in order to keep the consistency of menu hyperlinks.
+All pages should be put in the main folder.
+All files (documents, images, etc..) should be put in the folder named by the corresponding menu.